Study and Examination Rules

 Publication of Final Theses

-(1) The student submits the electronic version of the final thesis to the database of qualification papers kept in the information system of VSE, within the deadline set by the department or the faculty at which the defence is held.
-The submission is recognized when the VSE information system confirms the successful submission of the thesis.
+(1) The student shall submit an electronic version of the thesis to InSIS by the deadline set by the department or faculty at which the defence takes place.
+Submission is defined as the state in which InSIS confirms the successful submission of the thesis.

 Article 32